igrishaev/clj-java-book/book.md

 Intro

-Many people who have just started with Clojure or just think to start

-I often hear that question especially from those who are new with Clojure: do I need to know Java?
+I often hear that question especially from those who are new with Clojure.
+Phasing varies but the meaning is the same:

+> I fell in love with Clojure and would like to program on it on daily
+> basis.
+But I've got no Java experience in the past.
+Do I need to know Java?
+> Should I spend some time on learning Java first?

-I clearly remember that same thoughts have been worried me before I dove into the Clojure world.
+I clearly remember same thoughts have been worried me before I dove into the Clojure world.
 I knew Clojure relies on Java VM havily but unfortunately I've got poor Java experience in the past.
 Just some occational fixes of legacy code and one Android app almost completely copy-pasted from public manuals.

 Those bits of Java knowledge were not sufficient to feel confident with the platform, I thought.
 How will I tweak the garbage collector?
 What if I need to